The-Dev-Sehaj/Foodly.ai/README.md

 ### Live Cooking Sessions
 - Tap **Start Cooking** on the home screen, optionally type a dish or pick one from the quick-start grid
-- Foodly greets you first and confirms it knows what you're making
+- foodly greets you first and confirms it knows what you're making
 - Streams audio (16kHz PCM) and video frames (JPEG, ~0.25 FPS) over WebSocket to the backend
 - Gemini Live API responds with voice guidance in real time (24kHz PCM audio played back on device)
 - Session status pill and animated recording dot give live feedback on connection state